darcien/blog/content/coffee/index.md

 ## Other Photos?

 {{< figure
+ src="st-ali.jpg"
+ caption="Starting a hunt to find the best dark roast in Melbourne for revenge gift.
+First candidate, St. ALi, taken at 2025-06-16."
+>}}

+{{< figure
+ src="stitch-dark-roast.jpg"
+ caption="I just moved to a new place and don't have a functional table yet.
+Hence the coffee is on unfinished table, I don't have screwdriver at that time.
+The ultimate dark roast was gift from a friend, thanks Em!
+Taken at 2025-04-08."
+>}}

+{{< figure
  src="sido-mulia.jpg"
  caption="Trying some brand mentioned by friend, it's pricey and not that good 😂, taken at 2024-12-08."
 >}}